Find a Therapist for PTSD in Charlotte

 1600 Olive Chapel Road, Apex, North Carolina 27502

 Vinay Saranga is a Psychiatrist in Apex, North Carolina.
-They treat PTSD, Childhood Abuse, Suicidal Ideation.
+They treat PTSD, Trauma, Anger Issues.

 Mental health disorders are unique.
 In addition to medication management, we offer TMS Therapy and IV Ketamine that can help when nothing else does.